gabeklein/expressive-mvc/README.md

 <br/>

 ### ✅ Level 1 Clear!
 > In this chapter we learned the basics of how to create and utilize a custom state.
 For most people who just want smarter components, this could be enough!
-However, we could go well beyond making what is just a fancy hook.
+However, we could go well beyond making just a fancy hook.

 <br/>

 <h1 id="managing-section">Creating a dynamic state</h1>

 So far, all examples have been passive.
-Now we'll give models a bigger roll, to update without direct interaction.
+Now we'll give models a bigger roll, to update without direct UI.

 Because state is a portable object, we can do whatever to values, but more-crucially, whenever.
 This makes asynchronous coding pretty low maintenance.
 You implement business-logic; controllers will handle the rest.